-effects.
+However, there is a more direct line of connection between efficiency and a regulatory cost budget than the priority-setting mechanism described by these authors.
+A welfare measure corresponding with an intergenerational notion of Kaldor-Hicks efficiency has a connection to what is measured by the cost analysis as part of a regulatory budget.
+An intergenerational welfare measure is desirable because virtually all public policies have at least some intergenerational effects.
 Policies, even temporary ones, displace capital investments that have effects over extended periods of time.
 Children today will be affected by policy in the future when they are adults, but their preferences are not represented in current markets because they have no ability to pay.
 People are continually being born and dying, so even policies with effects over very short time horizons have an intergenerational character to them.
-Finally, policy interventions change the identities of the individuals who are born.
+Finally, policy interventions change the identities of the individuals who are born.50

-Given the problems identified with the intragenerational Kaldor-Hicks basis for CBA discussed in the previous section (where standing was only granted to individuals with current ability and willingness to pay), one could ask whether there is instead a social welfare function that is consistent with an intergenerational notion of efficiency.
-Kaldor-Hicks efficiency is sometimes defined as a state of affairs whereby the dollar value of social wealth is maximized.
-A trademark characteristic of this welfare measure is that it treats one dollar the same irrespective of whose pocket happens to receive that dollar, so it is insensitive to equity and distributional concerns.
+Given the problems identified with the intragenerational Kaldor-Hicks basis for CBA discussed in the previous section (where standing was only granted to individuals whose preferences are reflected in current markets), one could ask whether there is instead a social welfare function that is consistent with an intergenerational notion of efficiency.
+Kaldor-Hicks efficiency is sometimes defined as a state of affairs whereby the dollar value of social wealth is maximized.51 A trademark characteristic of this welfare measure is that it treats one dollar the same irrespective of whose pocket happens to receive that dollar,52 so it is insensitive to equity and distributional concerns.
 Thus, a social welfare function describing efficiency in this context would presumably maximize wealth, irrespective of its distribution.

-A social welfare function with these characteristics can be found by setting the parameters $\delta$ and $\eta$ in the individualistic social welfare function equal to zero (thereby giving equal treatment to each generation).
-In that case, the social welfare function collapses into a special case of the utilitarian social welfare function.
-The social welfare function becomes $SW = \int{t=0}^{\infty} U(c_t) dt$ , and it is now indifferent with respect to the timing of benefits and costs, because the social welfare function lacks the discount factor, $\beta$ .
-If one further assumes that $U(c_t) = c_t$ , and therefore that the first derivative of the utility function is $U'(c_t) = 1$ , then the social welfare function is also completely indifferent to the level of consumption of those who gain and lose from a policy change (which may also vary over time).
+A social welfare function with these characteristics can be found by setting the parameters δ and η in the individualistic social welfare function equal to zero (thereby giving equal treatment to each generation).
+In that case, the social welfare function collapses into a special case of the utilitarian social welfare function becomes $SW = \int{t=0}^{\infty} U(c_t)dt$, and it is now indifferent with respect to the timing of benefits and costs, because the social welfare function lacks the discount factor, β .
+If one further assumes that $U(c_t) = c_t$, and therefore that the first derivative of the utility function is $U'(c_t) = 1$, then the social welfare function is now also completely indifferent to the level of consumption of those who gain and lose from a policy change (which may also vary over time).
 Like CBA presently, this particular social welfare function continues to be indifferent with respect to distributional concerns within a time period.
 Now, however, it is also indifferent across time periods.